Small-doge128/Slim-65-ANSI-Choc-keyboard-62-keys/README.md

 **keys:**

-it has 49-1U keys, 2-1.5U keys, 2-1.75U keys, 2-2.25 and  1-6.25U key total 61 keys.
+it has 49-1U keys, 7-1.25U keys, 1.5U keys, 2-1.75U keys, 2-2.25 and  1-6.25U key total 62 keys.
 It uses kailh choc switches and keycaps and i did add stabilizers in pcb so no extra plate needed.

 ----------------------------------------------